ECO-HZ/Bio-resistance/README.md

     Variable list:
     * Columns 1-18: Latin name of the 18 native species
     * Native_richness: 5 native species richness level
-    * Plot: Code of plot in field and mesocosm experiment
+    * plot: Code of plot in field and mesocosm experiment

     Sheets: Frequency - Frequency of occurrence of experimental species Variable list: